Axe Murder Boyz

-Axe Murder Boyz are an American hip hop duo from Denver, Colorado, United States best known as representatives of the horrorcore and gangsta rap subgenres.
+Axe Murder Boyz is an American hip hop duo from Denver, Colorado, United States, best known as representatives of the horrorcore and gangsta rap subgenres.
 It consists of brothers Mike and James Garcia, who perform under the names Bonez Dubb and Young Wicked (or Otis), respectively.
-Their rap personae is loosely based on characters in the 2000 Bill Paxton horror movie Frailty, a film about two young brothers forced to become "demon Slayers" and participate in the brutal killings of evil creatures from hell living here on earth who look like normal people.
+Their hip-hop personas are loosely based on characters in the 2000 Bill Paxton horror movie Frailty, a film about two young brothers forced to become "demon Slayers" and participate in the brutal killings of evil creatures from hell living here on earth who look like normal people.

 Background and beginnings (1999–2004)

-The Axe Murder Boyz are originally from the West Denver area.
-James and Mike Garcia are brothers of a mother of Irish/Welsh descent and a father of Mexican-American descent.
-Axe Murder Boyz released a series of underground local releases on their own label, Axe Recordings, before creating Canonize Productions and releasing The Unforgiven Forest in 2004.
-They released their first album titled Tha Underground Stylistikz in 1999.
-They also released their second album titled How Far Will I Go? in 1999.
-They released their third album titled Tormented in 2000.
-In 2001 they released their fourth album, The Galaxy EP.
-In 2003 their fifth album titled The Down Low EP, and their sixth album titled Tha Underground Stylistikz Compilation Vol. 1.
-In 2004 their seventh album titled Vampirez EP was released.
-In November 2004 their eighth album titled The Unforgiven Forest was released.
+James and Mike Garcia are Spanish/Mexican-American brothers from the West Denver area.
+Axe Murder Boyz released a series of albums on their own label, Axe Recordings, before signing with Canonize Productions, an independent label, and releasing their debut album The Unforgiven Forest in 2004.

 Psychopathic Records (2005–2006)

 Blood In, Blood Out Era (2006)

 In 2005, AMB won the Underground Psychos contest held by Psychopathic Records.
 They released their ninth album titled Underdogz independently in 2005.
-Following a brief tour with Insane Clown Posse, they signed to Psychopathic Records in 2006, and released their tenth album and first national release titled Blood In, Blood Out.
+Following a brief tour with Insane Clown Posse, the group signed with Psychopathic Records in 2006, and released their tenth album and first national release titled Blood In, Blood Out.
 The album peaked at #11 on the Billboard Top Heatseekers chart, #22 on the Top Independent Albums chart, #199 on the Top Internet Albums chart and #199 on the Billboard 200.